-This bookkeeping essentials skills course is designed for job seekers, students and graduates seeking part-time or entry level employment in the areas of accounting, bookkeeping, business and financial services.
-No refunds apply unless the course is cancelled by TAFE SA.
-International students on a Student visa (subclass 500) are not eligible to undertake short courses.
+The bookkeeping essentials skills course is designed for job seekers, students and graduates seeking part-time or entry level employment in the areas of accounting, bookkeeping, business and financial services.

-This course provides job seekers who do not have previous work experience and/or practical work skills with skills and knowledge sought by employers and recruitment agencies.
+This course provides job seekers who do not have previous work experience and/or practical work skills and knowledge sought by employers and recruitment agencies.

-This course is designed to support gaining entry level employment in the Accounting and Bookkeeping job roles including licensed bookkeeper, registered BAS agent, accounts payable officer, accounts receivable officer, payroll officer, store keeper, inventory manager, stock control officer, contracted bookkeeper and accounts supervisor.
+This course is designed to support gaining entry level employment in the Accounting and Bookkeeping job roles including, accounts payable officer, accounts receivable officer, store keeper, inventory manager, stock control officer, contracted bookkeeper and accounts supervisor.

-The course provides practical vocational skills in areas including business tax calculations, day to day computerised bookkeeping (MYOB), the preparation and lodgement of the Business Activity Statements (BAS) and establishing and maintaining payrolls.
+Part 1 of this course provides practical vocational skills in areas including business tax calculations and day to day computerised bookkeeping (MYOB).

-1. Business tax calculations: Business tax calculations and process lodgements and returns in accordance with Australian Taxation Office (ATO) requirements.
-This include understand the rules and calculating Pay As You Go (PAYG) withholding, Pay As You Go (PAYG) instalments, Goods & Services Tax (GST), Fringe Benefit Tax (FBT), Superannuation, Payroll Tax, Luxury Car Tax (LCT), Wine Equalisation Tax (WET) and Fuel Tax Credits (FTC)
+- Business tax calculations: Business tax calculations and process lodgements and returns in accordance with Australian Taxation Office (ATO) requirements.
+This includes understand the rules and calculating Pay as You Go (PAYG) withholding, Pay as You Go (PAYG) instalments, Goods & Services Tax (GST), Fringe Benefit Tax (FBT), Superannuation, Payroll Tax, Luxury Car Tax (LCT), Wine Equalisation Tax (WET) and Fuel Tax Credits (FTC)

-2. Day to day computerised bookkeeping (MYOB): Set up and operate a computerised accounting system, prepare, match and process receipts, process payment documentation, manage day to day accounts and process customer transactions.
-This module will take you from entering sales and purchases right through to reconciling the bank account and generating reports
+- Day to day computerised bookkeeping (MYOB): Set up and operate a computerised accounting system, prepare, match and process receipts, process payment documentation, manage day to day accounts and process customer transactions.
+This module will take you from entering sales and purchases right through to reconciling the bank account and generating reports.